ShreeshIITmandi/Radiation/docs/introMultigrid.rst

    :alt: alternate text
    :align: center

 where P and R represents the prolongation and restriction of the errors that are solved on various grid levels.
+The restriction operator is transpose of interpolation operator :math:`R=P^T`

+The three main steps involved in generation of prolongation/restrictor operator are as follows

+- Generation of strength of connection matrix
+- Splitting of fine matrix as coarse node and fine node
+- Generation of interpolation matrix by assigning approprite weights to the node
+- Performing Galerkin operator on the fine matrix as :math:`P^TAP`

-The algorithm for these operators are proposed many researchers which of them include
+The algorithm differ by generation of splitting matrix as proposed many researchers, which of them include

 - Ruge stuben classical AMG approach :cite:p:`stuben1999algebraic`
 - Point-wise aggregate method